Deploying Docker containers on Azure

 To deploy Docker containers on Azure, you must meet the following requirements:

-Alternatively, install the Docker ACI Integration for Linux.
+Alternatively, install the Docker Compose CLI for Linux.

 Ensure you have an Azure subscription.
 You can get started with an Azure free account.

 Docker not only runs containers locally, but also enables developers to seamlessly deploy Docker containers on ACI using

 docker run or deploy multi-container applications defined in a Compose file using the